Fernanda Araya

-Fernanda Ignacia Araya Toloza (born 12 October 1994) is a Chilean footballer who plays as a central forward for Ecuadorian club Independiente del Valle and the Chile women's national team.
+Fernanda Ignacia Araya Toloza (born 12 October 1994) is a Chilean footballer who plays as a central forward for Ligat Nashim club Maccabi Kishronot Hadera and the Chile women's national team.

 Club career

 As a player of Universidad de Chile, Araya had a stint with Emirati club Abu Dhabi SC alongside her fellows Sofía Hartard and Ámbar Soruco.

-In 2025, Araya moved to Ecuador and signed with Independiente del Valle.
+In January 2025, Araya moved to Ecuador and signed with Dragonas IDV.
+In September 2025, she suffered an Achilles tendon rupture.

+Back to Chile, she trained with Universidad Católica during the first half of 2026 and moved to Israel to play for Maccabi Kishronot Hadera in the 2026–27 season.

 International career

 Araya represented Chile at the 2014 South American U-20 Women's Championship.
 At senior level, she played the 2014 South American Games and the 2014 Copa América Femenina.